kbob/kbob.github.io/_posts/2018-10-02-an-aside-on-soundscope.md

 * SoundScope does not perform an FFT on the waveform.
 You can, however, write the result of a real FFT to `/tmp/foo`, and SoundScope will graph it.

 * It does not have a control to repeat a sound.
 But if you run your program again, it will play again.

 * It does not decimate waveforms.
 Pixels run together if the number of samples is more than the width of its window.

 * It gets sluggish if the waveform is more than a few seconds long.

 * It does not attenuate very loud sounds nor amplify very quiet ones.
   The graph range is always -1.5 to +1.5.

 * It fails to play if any sample is `NaN`.

+* It does not offer to share your waveform to Facebook, Twitter, or LinkedIn.

 * It does not have a custom app icon.
 It looks like this.